Tips from an #adulting fintech entrepreneur and father of two

 It was September of 2007.
 I was in my first year at the University of Pennsylvania at the time.
 There were free newspapers all over campus, as the Financial Times and Wall Street Journal tried to attract the eyeballs of the next generation of Wall Street worker-bees.
 I was religiously reading the newspaper and watching Yahoo Finance's top movers every day.

 I went home for the Christmas holiday and told my parents about my stock market successes.
-My mom, volunteering at a climate change NGO at the time, was so impressed that she too went to buy Suntech Power.
+My mom, volunteering at a climate-change non-governmental organisation (NGO) at the time, was so impressed that she too went to buy Suntech Power.